CuddlyBunion341/redmine-notion-integration/README.md

   2. Create a new integration.
   3. Save the generated "Internal Integration Token".
   4. Share the database with your integration to get the `NOTION_DB_ID`.

+### Automating Synchronization

+To periodically synchronize Redmine issues with Notion, you can set up a cron job:

+1. Open your crontab file:
+    ```bash
+    crontab -e
+    ```

+2. Add a new cron job to run the script at your desired interval (e.g., every hour):
+    ```cron
+    0 * * * * cd /path/to/redmine-notion-integration && bun run index.ts
+    ```

+This will ensure that the synchronization script runs automatically at the specified interval.